 - The orange-coloured cloudberry comes from the north and is found in the mountains of the Nordic countries.

-- Lingonberry is a popular Scandinavian berry usually made into jam.
+- Lingonberry is a popular Scandinavian berry that is usually made into jam.

 - Bilberry is a dark blue berry used for pies and other baked goods.
-It is also popular served in a small dish with milk.
+It is also popularly served in a small dish with milk.

-Lingonberries and blueberries -Traditional foods of Finland.
+Lingonberries and blueberries are traditional foods in Finland.
 Photo Credit: Soili Jussila Vastavalo, Visit Finland

 Be sure to check see Photos: Traditional foods in the markets of Helsinki, Finland